Skywind555/Battlerite/User_Guide.md

 **Player data (Very bottom):** Click on a player to see all the games a player has played with the selected champion.
 A filter button appears if you want to filter the entire data to only include games with the player.
 A list of games that the player has played in appears.
 Clicking on a row (game) will allow you to see round specific data of the player and other players in that game.
 Selecting on a row in this new data table allows you to see the round level statistics and overall account information on the player.

 You can also type in a player's name to filter the results to the player or a part of a player's name.

-Under the round statistics, the negative Time_Alive value means that the user has survived the round, otherwise number of seconds the user has survived into the round.

 **Average Stats:**